schen126/cse15l-lab-reports/lab_report_2.md

 > The same methods and arguments repeat for every case I use.
 However, their values change, which is what I will be detailing.

 In this first case, because `url`'s path is only a `/`, `messages` will return immediately.
 It is empty right now, so a blank screen will be shown.
-In the second case, I use the command `/add-message?s-hello`, which will concatenate `hello` to `messages` through the `handleRequest()` method.
+In the second case, I use the path+query `/add-message?s-hello`, which will concatenate `hello` to `messages` through the `handleRequest()` method.
 Therefore, since this String is returned soon after, the text `hello` will be printed onto the screen.
 <br /><img src="https://user-images.githubusercontent.com/86854157/215659139-a2947147-c40f-49f0-b6bd-6825ccaacbc9.png" width="400">

-In the third case, I use the command `/add-message?s=1234`, which will concatenate `1234` to `messages`, which will then become `hello\n1234`.
+In the third case, I use the path+query `/add-message?s=1234`, which will concatenate `1234` to `messages`, which will then become `hello\n1234`.
 Even though `1234` is technically an integer, the program reads it in as a String, so it will be concatenated regardless.
 <br /><img src="https://user-images.githubusercontent.com/86854157/215659180-2ca28a52-c11f-4437-a41f-ba2d0fc73fda.png" width="400">

 Lastly, I entered a random string after the original url, which ended up being `http://localhost:4000/add`.
 Because `add` is not a keyword in this program, I received an error message. `messages` was not updated, so, theoretically, if I returned to `http://localhost:4000`, I should still see the message `hello\n1234`.